 For our purpose, the antenna does not need to be tuned and many designs are possible.
-This design is small, simple and relatively easy to "hide".

 The antenna consists of 40 to 50 turns of copper wire wounded around a 60cm (24″) square frame.
 The dimensions and the wire wounds do not have strict tolerances.